-A bullish harami pattern consists of two candlesticks that form near support levels where the 2nd candle fits inside the larger 1st bearish candle.
-Typically, when the 2nd smaller candle fits inside the first, price causes a bullish reversal.
+A bullish harami pattern consists of two candlesticks that form near support levels where the second candle fits inside the larger first bearish candle.
+Typically, when the second smaller candle fits inside the first, the price causes a bullish reversal.

-Bullish harami patterns consist of 2 candlesticks, a large one followed by a small one.
-The small candle should be located within the vertical range of the first one (bookmark our penny stocks list and stock watch lists pages, which are updated daily).
+Bullish harami patterns consist of 2 candlesticks.
+A large candle followed by a smaller one; the small candle should be located within the vertical range of the first one.

 In other words, the bullish harami candlesticks pattern has a large bearish candle engulfing a small bullish candle.
-The word harami is a Japanese word for pregnant.
-If you drew an outline of the pattern, it looks like a pregnant woman.
+The word harami is a Japanese word for pregnant; outline of the pattern looks like a pregnant woman.

 Since this formation gives a reversal signal, it may be a good time to enter a long position.
-As always you should look for confirmation instead of assuming a reversal is happening.
-News, earnings, greed and fear can change the direction of a stock within a matter of seconds.
-We teach how to trade candlesticks in our trading rooms.
-Check out our trading service to learn more.
+As always look for confirmation instead of assuming a reversal is happening.
+News, earnings, greed, and fear can change the direction of a stock within a matter of seconds.

 How to Trade Bullish Harami Patterns